 First aid kit

-Ready-made kits contain the basics, and usually include a booklet outlining what to do in case of various emergencies or make your own.
-Ideally there should be a first aid kit in your home and every vehicle.
+Ready-made kits contain the basics, and usually include a booklet outlining what to do in case of various emergencies, or make your own.
+Ideally you want to have a first aid kit in your home and every vehicle.
+(UK readers please first aid kit)

 List of local vets and emergency hospitals